cclow/codeyoucanuse/_posts/2017-01-31-testing-components.md

 {% gist cclow/44ac8952fcc2416197f62ae963c9797e article.component.ts %}

-You can see that we declare all the fields and methods as `private`.
-This would not affect the application, and it helps enforcing the strict encapsulation during development.
+~~You can see that we declare all the fields and methods as `private`.~~ ~~This would not affect the application, and it helps enforcing the strict encapsulation during development.~~ (Update 2017-04-19: Private fields are no longer accepted for production build.
+However, to preserve modularity, fields should not be accessed directly from outside its component.)

 To test `ArticleComponent`, we start by creating a mock parent component that binds to the properties and events of `ArticleComponent`.